Photos: Melania Trump’s $10K Joint Address Congress Kors Suit-Dress Selling Out

 [Image by Alex Wong/Getty Images]

 The suit worn by Mrs. Trump came with a price tag that apparently didn’t detract some buyers from wanting to dress just like First Lady Melania.
-According to Facebook, searching for Mrs. Trump’s name results in the social media network suggesting phrases like “Melania Trump dress” and “Melania dress” and even “Melania Trump joint address Congress,” along with “Melania dress tonight.”
+According to Facebook, searching for Mrs. Trump’s name results in the social media network suggesting phrases like “Melania Trump dress,” “Melania dress,” and even “Melania Trump joint address Congress,” along with “Melania dress tonight.”

 It turns out that those looking for details about the black sparkly jacket and skirt worn by Melania on the evening of Tuesday, February 28, can look to the Michael Kors website for more information.
 According to the Kors website, the “Floral-Embroidered Stretch Pebble-Crepe Dinner Jacket” is sold out in most sizes, with only sizes 2 and 10 available for sale as of this writing.
-On Tuesday evening, more sizes were available, so apparently not all buyers are balking at the $4,995.00 price tag of the jacket, but are instead plopping their credit or debit card numbers into Kors’ website to buy the black jacket.
+On Tuesday evening, more sizes were available, so apparently, not all buyers are balking at the $4,995.00 price tag of the jacket, but they are instead plopping their credit or debit card numbers into Kors’ website to buy the black jacket.

 The Michael Kors Collection “Floral-Embroidered Stretch Pebble-Crepe Slit Skirt” is also nearly sold out, with all sizes except sizes 6 and 10 sold out as of this writing.
-The $4,595.00 price tag for the skirt isn’t stopping some customers from purchasing that skirt, which can be seen in the top photo above with a deep slit on Melania as Mrs. Trump made her way down the stairs prior to Mr. Trump’s joint address on Tuesday.
+The $4,595.00 price tag for the skirt isn’t stopping some customers from purchasing that skirt, which can be seen in the top photo above as Mrs. Trump made her way down the stairs prior to Mr. Trump’s joint address on Tuesday.

-Melania and Ivanka Trump also made a big splash when Ivanka donned a $4,295 dress that she wore to the Governors’ Ball recently, whilst Mrs. Trump wore a black dress, as reported by the Inquisitr.
+Melania and Ivanka Trump also made a big splash when Ivanka donned a $4,295 dress that she wore to the Governors’ Ball recently, while Mrs. Trump wore a black dress, as reported by the Inquisitr.
 During another outing, Mrs. Trump wore a $3,890 Calvin Klein sweater and dress.
-According to the Calvin Klein website, the “Ribbed Cashmere Oversized Cardigan” comes with a $1,895.00 price tag (currently with an “in stock” status for at least one size) and the “Ribbed Cashmere Flared Dress,” which cost $1,995.00, appears only sold out in white in the small size right now.
-Therefore, not everything Mrs. Trump wears results in a rush on the items via retailers.
+According to the Calvin Klein website, the “Ribbed Cashmere Oversized Cardigan” comes with a $1,895.00 price tag (currently with an “in stock” status for at least one size) and the “Ribbed Cashmere Flared Dress,” which cost $1,995.00, is only sold out in white in the small size right now.

 Some of the comments flowing into social media can be read below